pantonik/pantonik.github.io/_pages/about.md

 My background
 ---

-Let's do this in reverse order, like in a résumé.
+Let me introduce myself in reverse order, like in a résumé.
 I'm currently affiliated with the [Chair in Photonics](http://www.chairphotonics.eu/) and the [LMOPS EA-4423](https://lmops.univ-lorraine.fr/), a joint lab by CentraleSupélec and the [Université de Lorraine](https://www.univ-lorraine.fr/).
 Before getting into my current position, I was a post-doc for a year at the same spot (Metz, France), and the same affiliations.
 Before moving to France, I did my PhD at the [Université libre de Bruxelles](https://www.ulb.be/), in Brussels, Belgium, under the supervision of [Prof. Serge Massar](http://liq.ulb.ac.be/index.php?option=com_content&view=article&id=11%3Aserge-massar&catid=1%3Amembres&Itemid=4) on the topic of machine learning, optics and electronics... sounds familiar?